deciduously/deciduously-com-clj/README.md

 * `boot dev` to start a development server with hot reloading
 * `boot dist` to export the static site
 * `boot prod` to export and serve the static site
-Use `boot midje` to run the test suite, or check [Travis](travis-ci.org/deciduously/deciduously-com).
+Use `make test` to run the test suite, or check [Travis](travis-ci.org/deciduously/deciduously-com).
 ### Libraries
 * [**Clygments**](https://github.com/bfontaine.clygments) - Clojure wrapper for [Pygments](https://pygments.org)